 As the COVID-19 outbreak evolves, The Bellevue Hospital (TBH) knows our community members are concerned.
-TBH is continuing to work closely with our federal, state and local partners to stay informed with the most up-to-date information to ensure we are as prepared as possible if local spread of COVID-19 begins.
+TBH is continuing to work closely with our federal, state and local partners to stay informed with the most up-to-date information to ensure we are as prepared as possible to handle the community spread of COVID-19.

 Our hospital has implemented protocols that are consistent with the Center for Disease Control & Prevention (CDC) guidelines to help protect our patients, healthcare workers and community members and to slow the spread of flu-like illnesses.